aplbrain/BBQS-EMBER-Data-Model/EMBER_Classes/design/embargoed_data_overview.md

    - Do not copy, distribute, or transmit embargoed data outside the secure environment without explicit permission

 4. **Communication:**
-   - Discuss embargoed data only within secure communication channels.
+   - Discuss embargoed data only within secure communication channels
    - Ensure all communications regarding embargoed data are marked as confidential

 5. **Breach Protocol:**